This is a record of current work and work in progress:

 My blog contains a deeper dive into different things I'm working on if you're interested.

 I took a workshop with Gordon Harrison at the Mountainside Gallery in Collingwood at the end of February.
 I thoroughly enjoyed it.
-He's wonderful artist and a very good teacher.
+He's a wonderful artist and a very good teacher.
 The top piece, left, was our first piece.
 It is (supposed to be)a copy of one of his.
 Mine didn't turn out as well - of course an artist can't paint exactly like another.
 He's a pretty tough act to follow.

 I was inspired by his process.
 He is very methodical, which was a big thinking point for me , as I am not.
 But maybe I can be.